To Talk to an NALTC representative call: 931-582-4161

 Thank you.

-- 90 days prior: Enrolled students can begin applying for loans with UECU, ASCENT, and CLIMB.
+• 90 days prior: Enrolled students can begin applying for loans with UECU or Sallie Mae.

-- 45 days prior: Schedule your DOT physical and get your CDL permit.
+• 45 days prior: Schedule your DOT physical and get your CDL permit. *See additional CDL info near the end of this letter

 *Please note that student housing is off campus.
 McEwen is a small town without public transportation, so students need their own vehicles to get them to and from school.